sontx/sontx.github.io/about.md

 order: 6
 ---

-I'm come from Vietnam and I was studying at the Danang University of Technology, now I'm working for mgm technology partner.
+I'm from Viet Nam and I was studying at the Danang University of Technology, now I'm working for a software company.
 My habits are research on technology or code some small programs to practice what I have just studied (almost [here](https://github.com/sontx)).
-I think these projects could be useful for someone, so if you need some helps with these projects, please feel free to contact me ([work](mailto:xuanson33bk@gmail.com) or [beer](https://facebook.com/noem.bk)) 😊
+I think these projects could be useful for someone, so if you need some helps with these projects, please feel free to contact me ([work](mailto:xuanson33bk@gmail.com) or [beer](https://facebook.com/sontx.dev)) 😊

 <div class="logo-container">
 	<img class="logo-image" src="/assets/icons/icon.png"/>